 When people talk about wanting to tone up their abs, the first exercise that comes to mind is the sit-up.
 Known for decades as the go-to exercise to get that washboard, it’s not the most functional exercise to strengthen the core, nor is it always the safest.
 Not everyone can or should do sit-ups.
 If you are deconditioned or have a pre-existing condition, your back will tell you right away whether or not a sit-up (or even basic crunch) is right for you.
 Looking for a better option?
+There are a variety of benches one can use including the abdominal crunch bench and the abdominal decline bench.
 Consider finding the right ab bench for you.

 For the lucky few that have the proper core stability and abdominal strength, a properly performed sit-up can still scorch those abs.
 A well-designed ab bench can help facilitate this.
 To help you do sit-ups safely and comfortably, look for these key features:

 Upholstered benches should provide padding that is cushioned yet firm enough so you can maintain proper and neutral alignment of the spine.
 Too soft of a pad can cause unnatural curves to your spine and negatively affect your mechanics.
 In addition to the right cushioning, ensuring that there is a premium look with a durable finish is key.
 We offer 18 standard colors at no additional cost to match the look of any gym or facility.

 Having an adjustable bench can increase the intensity of the sit-up.
 Conversely, it can also decrease the intensity to allow for safety and appropriate progression.
 Most ab benches have the ability to decline and therefore make the sit-up more challenging.